 I have progressed beyond the good old days of vinyl, all be it with some resistance to be honest and now prefer the limitless potential of midi-control-surfaces combined with computer software and MP3.
 I transitioned straight from vinyl to MP3 through the use of technologies like Final Scratch when they first came out, but completely missed the whole CDJ movement in favour of a jump to midi.
-These days I have an M-Audio Xponent linked to TorQ for generic track-2-track mixing and an Akai APC 40 linked to Ableton Live for what I like to call “Real-Time-Remixing”.
-The latter of these is a real pleasure and a steep learning curve, but fits my skill set quite well so is a lot of fun to say the least.
+I ran with an M-Audio Xponent linked to TorQ for generic track-2-track mixing and an Akai APC 40 linked to Ableton Live for a period of time before eventually moving to a Native Instruments Traktor S5.

 The following is a guide to the styles I mix: